JuliaKramek/flights-elt-medallion-pipeline/README.md

 * popular routes
 * customer booking behavior

-The pipeline executes sequentially across Bronze, Silver, and Gold layers and is orchestrated using **Apache Airflow**, while streaming ingestion is handled independently via **Kafka**.
+The pipeline executes sequentially across Bronze, Silver, and Gold layers and is orchestrated using **Apache Airflow**, while streaming ingestion is handled using **Kafka**.

 ---